Travis

 Workaround #

-One possible reason that travis-worker is not running is that systemctl cannot create a temporary directory for environment files.
+One possible reason travis-worker is not running is that systemctl cannot create a temporary directory for environment files.
 To fix this, please create the directory /var/tmp/travis-run.d/travis-worker and assign write permissions via:

 $ mkdir -p /var/tmp/travis-run.d/